-We understand that the richness of experience, skills contribution and viewpoints is what powers our business and makes us stronger.
+We need both diversity and inclusion to achieve this and have a strategy in place to make this happen.
+More diverse organisations drive better business.
+In terms of creativity and finding the right solutions to problems.
 We are immensely proud of the progress we’ve made to date and of our commitment to becoming a truly diverse organisation that reflects the global communities we serve.